blessing-sanusi/microhack-doc/docs/workshop/Challenge-5/index_chapter_generation.md

 ## Open a Jupyter notebook and follow the step-by-step guidance

-Navigate to the `notebooks` directory and select the sample notebook you are interested in.
+Navigate to the `notebooks` directory and select the notebook `video_chapter_generation.ipynb`.
 Since Codespaces is pre-configured with the necessary environment, you can directly execute each step in the notebook.

 ## More Samples using Azure Content Understanding
 [Azure Content Understanding Basic Usecase](https://github.com/Azure-Samples/azure-ai-content-understanding-python)